NuGet/NuGetDocs/NuGet.Docs/Create/Creating-Packages-With-Configuration-File-and-Source-Code-Transformations.md

 *.uninstall.xdt* file(s) under the package's Content folder, which will be applied during package installation and uninstallation time, respectively.

-For example, suppose the package is installed in a project that contains the following web.config file:
+For example, suppose the starting project contains the following web.config file:

     <configuration>
         <system.webServer>